StevenSalazarM/Apache-Spark-Scalability-Analysis/README.md

 # Apache-Spark-Scalability-Analysis
 The purpose of this project is to perform a scalability analysis in an application using the Apache-Spark Dataframe API.

+In particular, the metrics considered for the analysis are overall execution time, load time, output time and communication time obtained by increasing the number of Workers, Cores per Worker and Dataset Size.

+The Apache-Spark application considered for the analysis can be found at [Apache-Spark-Car-Accidents-in-New York](https://github.com/StevenSalazarM/Apache-Spark-Car-Accidents-in-NY).

 ## Tests
 - The tests were performed using two EC2 Instances Types: m4.xlarge and m5.2xlarge.
 The directories test_m5_2xlarge and test_m4_xlarge contain the results obtained from 6 tests type (LoadTimeCache, LoadTimeNoCache, CarAccidentsCache, CarAccidensNoCache, CarAccidentsXQueriesCache and CarAccidentsXQueriesNoCache) and 7 different dataset (0.3M, 0.5M, 1M, 2M, 5M  and 10M rows of dataset and 15GB dataset size).
 - do_test.sh is a bash script that was used to submit the spark application in an automated way, for example: